sophiebatten123/Tutoring-Hub/README.md

 8. As a Returning Visitor, I should be able to leave reviews on the tutor pages.

 ### Frequent Visitor Goals:
-9. As a Frequent Visitor, I should be able to access further learning through useful subject links and games.
+9. As a Frequent Visitor, I should be able to edit my account in the event that my details change.
-10. As a Frequent Visitor, I should be able to edit my account in the event that my details change.
+10. As a Frequent Visitor, I want my tutor to have availabilty for lessons so I dont get behind on my studies.

 # Agile Planning Enviroment